SampSharp/docs/Common-Problems-on-Linux.md

 No usable version of the libssl was found
 ---
 - *Error*: No usable version of the libssl was found
-- *Solution*: Install the 32-bit version of libssl: (ubuntu) `sudo apt-get install libssl1.0.0:i386`
+- *Solution*: Install the 32-bit version of libssl: (ubuntu) `sudo apt-get install libssl1.0.0:i386` or `sudo apt-get install libssl1.1:i386`
-- *Solution 2*: Install the 32-bit newer version of libssl: (ubuntu) `sudo apt-get install libssl1.1:i361`

 FailFast: Couldn't find a valid ICU package installed on the system
 ---